lawnshogan/stock-analysis/README.md

 </p>

 With that being said, Steve is not going to care about our code.
 Steve is looking for cold hard results that are easy to read and interpret.
+As I said above, his family's financial future is in my hands.
 - When the code is entered, a pop-up instructs the user to choose what year they wish to get results for.
 - Enter 2017 and the following results appear: